 As “The Human Element” dons the front page and main theme of RSA 2020, across all topics of cyberthreats, the conference highlighted the often-overlooked dimension of cybersecurity: people themselves – the make or break, the human factor.

 As cyberthreats persist in pulling back the ideal promises of digital transformation, what remains a limiting factor and a glaring pitfall in any organization’s security strategy are humans themselves.
-How much does human error cost in organizations’ cybersecurity strategies?
+How much do human errors cost in organizations’ cybersecurity strategies?
 Let’s take a look at the numbers reported in the 2019 Cost of a Data Breach Report from IBM and the Ponemon Institute:

 Social engineering attacks against enterprises have grown to be more complex and sophisticated.
 Unfortunately, there is no absolute assurance that human error can be avoided, be it skill-based or decision-based carelessness.
 Regardless, it shouldn’t be left inevitable – it’s vital for companies to ensure a risk-smart culture among their employees so that they are capable of identifying social engineering attacks and responding to them.